Moving to Bogota, Colombia

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Bogota is to use online resources such as websites and apps.
 Popular websites such as Encuentra24, Fincaraiz, and VivaReal are great for finding apartments, houses, and other types of rental properties.
 Additionally, there are many apps such as Airbnb, Roomster, and HomeAway that can help you find short-term rentals.
-It is also possible to find a place to live by asking around in the local community or by using a real estate agent," said one expat who made the move to Bogota.
+It is also possible to find a place to live by asking around in the local community or by using a real estate agent," replied a member in Bogota.

 What is a typical expat home or apartment like in Bogota?

 "Expat homes and apartments in Bogota are typically modern and comfortable, with plenty of natural light and airy spaces.
 Many expats choose to live in the city center, where they can enjoy the convenience of being close to shops, restaurants, and other amenities.
 Apartments often come with balconies, terraces, and other outdoor spaces, allowing for plenty of outdoor living.
-Expats can also find homes and apartments in the suburbs, which offer more space and a quieter atmosphere," said one expat who made the move to Bogota.
+Expats can also find homes and apartments in the suburbs, which offer more space and a quieter atmosphere," said one expat in Bogota.

 What is the average cost of housing in Bogota?